1RaY-1/check-ip/README.md

 3: Grant permission to move the program there.

 ### On Linux
-First of all, make sure you have:
+Make sure you have these installed:
 - GCC

 Then open terminal and type: